- This event has passed.

 Haze is the current Artist-in-residence at Elaine de Kooning House.Eric and his sister were painted by Elaine in her downtown New York City studio in 1972.
 Now almost 50 years later, he’s creating a new body of work out of the East Hampton studio Elaine worked out of later in her life, until her death in 1989.

-Artist, Katherine McMahon is the Director of Programming at Elaine de Kooning House and former Creative Director and photography/writing contributor at ARTnews.
-She studied Fine Arts at Towson University and the Fashion Institute of Technology.
-Her work often explores society's relationship to imagery and portraiture through the channels of pop culture and social media.
-Through this relationship she ruminates on how these projections shape our understanding of the self and our interpretation of the outside world.
-She is currently based in East Hampton, New York.
+Katherine McMahon is an artist whose primary subject matter is portraiture.
+Formerly the Creative Director and photography/writing contributor at ARTnews, she is now based in East Hampton, New York.
+Her work often explores society’s relationship to imagery and portraiture through the channels of pop culture and social media.
+Her work ruminates on how these projections shape our understanding of the self and our interpretation of the outside world.
+She has shown with SITE: Brooklyn, Anna Kaplan Contemporary, and most recently mounted her paintings in the windows of the Silver Lining Diner in Southampton, NY.

 Casey Dalene grew up in Charlotte, North Carolina with a noticeable passion for the Arts from a very young age.
 Studying Painting, Drawing and Art History throughout High School and College, Casey received a BFA in Studio Art and Art History from the University of North Carolina at Chapel Hill in 2005.
 Continuing her education, Casey attended the Fashion Institute of Technology State University of New York and received an Associate’s Degree in Textile/Surface Design in 2006.
 In 2007 Casey relocated to East Hampton and spent the next 5 years as Creative Director of Fabric and Wallcovering at the Elizabeth Dow Studio in Amagansett.
 With a passion for the arts as a common thread throughout her education and professional career, she has always been inspired by and involved in the local art community on the East End of Long Island.
 From the emerging Artists she met working in the Elizabeth Dow handmade wallcovering studio to the rich Art History of our community, she began to insert herself in the art world by creating an Online Art Gallery, artUNPRIMED.com, curating emerging and mid-career artists online as well as through 2 different pop-up exhibitions, one in Sag Harbor and one in East Hampton.
 Casey has also developed strong curatorial and marketing experience by working for a handful of Art Galleries on the East End including RJD Gallery in Bridgehampton, Markel Fine Arts in Bridgehampton, Roman Fine Art in East Hampton, and Sara Nightingale Gallery in Water Mill (now in Sag Harbor).